About Hood County

 To search for someone recently arrested in Hood County, Texas, you can contact the Hood County Jail located at 400 Deputy Larry Miller Dr, Granbury, TX 76048.
 The this county Sheriff's Office provides an inmate lookup service that can be accessed by visiting their official website or calling the jail directly at (817) 579-3333.
 This service allows you to view current detainees and obtain information about their charges and bond status.

 Mugshots or booking photos in Hood County, Texas, can be obtained through the Hood County Sheriff's Office.
 They may provide access to these records through their official website or at their office located at 400 Deputy Larry Miller Dr, Granbury, TX 76048.
-It is advisable to contact the Sheriff's Office at (817) 579-3330 to inquire about the availability and process for obtaining mugshots.
+You should contact the Sheriff's Office at (817) 579-3330 to inquire about the availability and process for obtaining mugshots.

 To obtain a criminal background check in Hood County, Texas, you can request a check through the Texas Department of Public Safety (DPS).
 Locally, you may visit the Hood County Sheriff's Office to inquire about the process.
 The Texas DPS provides an online portal called the Crime Records Service, where you can conduct a name-based search for a fee.